medicA1/Australian-Psychiatrists-Scraper/README.md

 psychiatrists.

 **Simplicity**: The code is intentionally kept simple, since the client only required data stored inside CSV.
-However, you can enhance the code and possibly make a more sophisticated waiting mechanisms if desired.

 ## Required Installs
-pip install beautifulsoup4

 pip install selenium